How do I make an appointment to see a Comm Arts advisor?

 The UW-Madison Course Equivalency Service (CES) will equate one course for students who wish to complete course work at another U.S. institution during the winter recess and up to four courses for summer term study.
 The CES will be available from March 1 - May 15 for summer term evaluation and from November 1 – December 1 for winter term evaluation.

-If the courses are being offered through the University of Wisconsin System or the Wisconsin Technical College System, you can look at the Transfer Information System to see how the credits will transfer to UW-Madison.
+If the courses are being offered through the University of Wisconsin System or the Wisconsin Technical College System, you can look at the Transfer Information System wizard to see how the credits will transfer to UW-Madison.
 If the course is not listed, submit a request to CES.
 If the course is being offered through a two-year school in Illinois or Minnesota, check the Transfer Equivalency Database (TED) before submitting an equivalency request.

 I have senior standing.
 What is the senior residence requirement?